ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 - The date they have identified for the data and metadata to be released publicly

 The path after submission can go one of several ways:
-1. the project needs to go to DCP and EBI Archives -> Tick both the `Submit to the EMBL-EBI public archives` an `Submit to the Human Cell Atlas` checkboxes
+1. the project needs to go to DCP and EBI Archives -> Tick both the `Submit to the EMBL-EBI public archives` and `Submit to the Human Cell Atlas` checkboxes
 1. The project needs to go to DCP only -> Tick only `Submit to the Human Cell Atlas` checkbox
 1. The project needs to go to EBI archives only (if it can't currently be exported to DCP) -> tick only `Submit to the EMBL-EBI public archives` checkbox